SYKM

 Jo Slater: sociopathic socialite in New York City, by Jane Stanton Hitchcock

-Slider, Bill: police inspector in London, England by Cynthia Harrod-Eagles
+Bill Slider: police inspector at Shepherd’s Bush CID, in London, England, by Cynthia Harrod-Eagles

 Boris Slivka: hard-drinking screenwriter, and his partner Larry Baker, in Hollywood, California, by Carter Brown